 Hell, there’s even a free zoo (donations highly encouraged) if you want to dip your toe into animal photography.
 This post is littered with some of my favorite photographs covering many of those genres.

-As the years passed, photographing the same subjects over and over again got to be a bit of a challenge.
-I find that I’m most often invigorated and engaged by new places when practicing my photography.
+As the years passed, photographing the same things over and over again did get to be a bit of a challenge.
+For photographic-purposes, I find that I’m most often invigorated and engaged by new places.
 Revisiting the same subjects in the same locale year after year found me obsessing over how to find new and interesting ways to capture them.
 I mean, there’s only so many times you can photograph saltwater taffy in a compelling way.
 While this minor obsession didn’t necessarily detract from the enjoyment of my annual family vacation as a whole, it was something that occupied a non-zero amount of my thoughts.

 I can’t say for certain whether I captured some of my best images of the Jersey Shore this year or not.
 Time has a way of cutting the wheat from the chaff when it comes to my photographs.
 What I do know is this year’s trip to Stone Harbor was one of my favorite vacations in recent memory.
 I wasn’t worried about getting better as a photographer, seeing new things, or missing out on great images.